bjucps/cps110-thinkcspy/_sources/06-MoreFlow/NewtonsMethod.rst

 This implementation uses a ``while`` condition to execute until the approximation is no longer changing.
 Each time through the loop we compute a "better" approximation using the formula described earlier.
 As long as the "better" is different, we try again.
-Step through the program using **Show in CodeLens** and watch the approximations get closer and closer.
+Step through the program using **Show CodeLens** and watch the approximations get closer and closer.

 .. activecode:: chp07_newtonswhile